indrekots/indrekots.github.io/_posts/articles/2013-10-30-setting-up-redis-replication.md

 ---

 I created 2 ubuntu server virtual machines.
 The goal of this post is to install Redis on both of them and set up a master-slave replication configuration.
 [Redis](http://redis.io/ "Redis homepage") is an open source, BSD licensed, advanced key-value cache and store.

+To start, follow these steps:
+* Install redis-server on both VMs